Welcome to my blog!

 1½ tbs yellow curry powder

-2/3 cup fresh or frozen green beans, but in 1½" pieces (I got the skinny ones at Aldi)
+2/3 cup fresh or frozen green beans, cut in 1½" pieces (you can substitute fresh pea pods)

 White pepper powder